Almadén: History of the mines

+Almadén is home to the world's greatest reserves of cinnabar, a mineral associated with recent volcanic activity, from which mercury is extracted.
+From antiquity, cinnabar was used to make the pigment vermillion and this is the likely end-use of the mineral extraction of Almadén of the Roman and Visigothic periods, for which times historical records are limited.
+In the Islamic era, furnaces capable of extracting mercury from the cinnabar were installed.
+With the more advanced expertise available to the alchemists of Al-Andalus, the mines of Almadén exported mercury throughout the entire Mediterranean basin.
+They were important enough to be described in the learned literature of the day.

-The Fuggers of Augsburg, two German bankers, administered the mines during the 16th and 17th centuries in return for loans to the Spanish government.
-Mercury became very valuable in the Americas in the mid 16th century due to the introduction of amalgamation, a process that uses mercury to extract metals from gold and silver ore.
+The Fugger family of Augsburg, two German bankers, administered the mines during the 16th and 17th centuries in return for loans to the Spanish government.
+Mercury became very valuable in the Americas in the mid-16th century due to the introduction of amalgamation, a process that uses mercury to extract metals from gold and silver ore.
 The demand for mercury grew, and so did the town's importance as a center of mining and industry.
 Most of the mercury produced at this time was sent to Seville, then to the Americas.

 The dangerous working conditions of the mines made it difficult for the Fuggers to find willing laborers.
-As the demand for mercury grew, the idea of convict labor was introduced.
+As the demand for mercury grew, convict labor was introduced.